land0r/mermaid-blocks/readme.txt

 Contributors:      IvanHryhorenko
 Tags:              block, diagrams, mermaidjs, flowchart, gantt, sequence Tested up to:      6.6
-Stable tag:        0.1.0
+Stable tag:        1.0.0
 Requires PHP:      7.4
 License:           GPL-3.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-3.0.html

-Mermaid Blocks allows you to add, edit, and render diagrams using MermaidJS directly in the WordPress editor.
+Mermaid Blocks allows you to add and render diagrams using MermaidJS directly in the WordPress editor.

 == Description ==

-Mermaid Blocks is a powerful Gutenberg plugin that lets you integrate [MermaidJS](https://mermaid-js.github.io/) diagrams into your WordPress posts and pages.
-With support for flowcharts, sequence diagrams, Gantt charts, and more, this plugin provides an easy way to visually represent data and workflows directly in the editor.
+Mermaid Blocks is a Gutenberg plugin that integrates [MermaidJS](https://mermaid-js.github.io/) diagrams into your WordPress posts and pages.
+It supports popular diagram types such as flowcharts, sequence diagrams, Gantt charts, class diagrams, and more.

+This makes it easy to include **text-based diagrams** using MermaidJS syntax in the Gutenberg editor without additional tools or complex setups.

-### Features
+### Features:
-* Edit MermaidJS diagrams using a built-in code editor with syntax highlighting.
-* Supports popular diagram types: flowchart, sequence, Gantt, class diagrams, and more.
+- Add MermaidJS diagrams via a dedicated Gutenberg block.
+- **Supported diagram types:** Flowcharts, Sequence Diagrams, Gantt Charts, Class Diagrams.
+- Real-time preview of MermaidJS diagrams in the editor.
-* Fully integrated with Gutenberg's block editor.
+- Simple and intuitive integration with the block editor.
-* Customizable MermaidJS configuration options.

-This plugin is ideal for developers, bloggers, and content creators who want to include dynamic, visually engaging diagrams in their WordPress content.

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/mermaid-blocks` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin to the `/wp-content/plugins/mermaid-blocks` directory, or install it through the WordPress plugin screen.
-2. Activate the plugin through the 'Plugins' screen in WordPress.
+2. Activate the plugin through the 'Plugins' menu.
-3. Add the "Mermaid Diagram" block to your content in the Gutenberg editor and start creating your diagrams.
+3. Add the **Mermaid Diagram** block in the Gutenberg editor.
+4. Write MermaidJS code and preview your diagram instantly.

 == Frequently Asked Questions ==

-= What is MermaidJS? =
+= What types of diagrams are supported? =

-[MermaidJS](https://mermaid-js.github.io/) is a JavaScript-based diagramming and charting tool that renders diagrams from plain text descriptions.

-= Does this plugin support all MermaidJS diagrams? =

-Yes, the plugin supports all diagram types that are part of MermaidJS, including flowcharts, sequence diagrams, Gantt charts, class diagrams, and more.
+The plugin supports popular MermaidJS diagrams: Flowcharts, Sequence Diagrams, Gantt Charts, and Class Diagrams.

-= Can I customize MermaidJS configurations? =
+= Can I edit MermaidJS code? =

-Yes, you can provide your own MermaidJS configuration within the block settings.
+Yes, you can edit MermaidJS code directly in the block editor using plain text.

+= Is real-time rendering supported? =
+Yes, your diagrams are rendered in real-time as you edit the code.

-= Is it compatible with all WordPress themes? =
+= Does it work on all themes? =

-The plugin works seamlessly with most modern WordPress themes.
-However, some custom themes may require minor adjustments to CSS.
+Yes, it is compatible with most modern WordPress themes.

 == Screenshots ==

-1. Adding a MermaidJS diagram in the Gutenberg editor.
+1. **Adding a diagram block** – Inserting a Mermaid Diagram block in Gutenberg editor.
-2. Example of a flowchart rendered on the frontend.
+2. **Editing MermaidJS code** – Writing MermaidJS code in the block editor.
+3. **Example: Flowchart** – A rendered flowchart in the Gutenberg editor.
+4. **Example: Sequence Diagram** – MermaidJS sequence diagram rendered live.
+5. **Frontend View** – A Mermaid diagram displayed on the published site.

 == Changelog ==

-= 0.1.0 =
+= 1.0.0 =
+* Initial stable release.
+* Add MermaidJS block with support for flowcharts, sequence diagrams, Gantt charts, and class diagrams.
-* Initial release: Add, edit, and render MermaidJS diagrams in the Gutenberg editor.
+* Real-time rendering of diagrams in the Gutenberg editor.

 == Future Plans ==

-* Add support for theme-based MermaidJS configurations.
+* Add support for state diagrams, mindmaps, and other MermaidJS types.
-* Provide an SVG export option for diagrams.
+* Provide an option to export diagrams as SVG or PNG.
-* Include pre-designed diagram templates for faster creation.
+* Include pre-designed templates for faster diagram creation.